Table of Contents

 Look for a vendor who has invested in user experience research to ensure that their solution’s interfaces and workflows are easy to use.
 The solution should have an intuitive console that empowers non-technical business users with no-code tools to manage changes and updates on their own.

-Trust depends on a number of factors, but it starts with expertise.
-What you really need to know is whether a vendor has the expertise to deliver a reliable solution now – and continue improving it for the future.
-These questions will help you determine which solution providers are best equipped to keep up with the pace of innovation.
+Trust starts with expertise.
+What you really need to know is whether a vendor has the expertise to deliver a reliable solution now and continue improving it as AI technologies evolve.
+These questions will help you determine which solution providers are best equipped to keep up with the pace of innovation and support your business over the long term

-• What kind of validation can you share from third-parties?
+• What independent validation can you share from customers, analysts, or industry experts?

 • Can you point me to your team’s research publications and patents?